Slovenia in brief

 Profitable banking sector

-The Slovenian banking sector remains well capitalised, with profits further growing in 2018.
-The capital adequacy ratio on a consolidated basis was in line with the average for the euro area, standing at 17.9% at year-end.
-The liquidity position was once again favourable, while banks recorded profits for the fourth consecutive year.
-In 2018, pre-tax profits exceeded EUR 0.5 billion, 20% more than in 2017, one of the reasons being the release of impairments and provisions.5
+Slovenia’s banking sector remains well capitalised, with profits continuing to rise in 2019.
+The capital adequacy ratio on a consolidated basis was in line with the average for the euro area, standing at 17.8% at year end.
+The liquidity position was once again favourable, while banks recorded profits for the fifth year in a row.
+In 2019, pre-tax profits exceeded EUR 0.5 billion, with reasons including the release of impairments and provisions.

 A stable business environment